- Home

 Magnet test: A strong neodymium magnet instantly tells you if something is copper or plated steel.
 Real copper won't stick.
 This one test prevents hauling worthless plated materials thinking they're solid copper, which can cost you hours of wasted processing time.

-Wire gauge measurement: Digital calipers let you measure wire diameter to determine gauge, which helps you calculate copper weight and estimate value before processing.
+Wire gauge measurement: Digital calipers measure wire diameter to determine gauge.
+Gauge determines copper weight and estimated scrap value before processing.
 Also useful for measuring pipe thickness and other dimensions.

 Professional tip: Start with a manual stripper and magnet.
 If you find yourself processing wire regularly, upgrade to a powered stripper.
 The total investment of $100 to $200 typically pays back within the first month if you're processing 50 pounds or more of wire.